AI · Regulatory · Cross-border

 • A US healthcare AI vendor enters EU markets relying on FDA 510(k) posture.
 The EU regulator and EU customer expect MDR conformity assessment plus EU AI Act high-risk classification documentation.

 • A UAE-based AI service signs EU customers without classifying its system under the Act's risk tiers.
-Six months later, an EU customer's procurement audit surfaces the gap.
+Six months later, an EU customer's procurement audit pages and sales materials the gap.

 • A Singapore-based AI platform enters Germany with English-only materials.
-The German enterprise customer expects DE-language transparency disclosures and Article-specific references at the commercial layer.
+The German enterprise customer expects DE-language transparency disclosures and Article-specific references at the website, offer, proof, and follow-up.

 The commercial-layer rebuild for cross-border AI providers.